traffic3d/traffic3d/CONTRIBUTING.md

 For a full build, navigate to the top bar and click **File > Build & Run**, select the folder for the build.
 This should create a `.exe` and will automatically execute the `.exe` to play the simulation.

+## Past known issues

+#### The built software is not functioning properly

+**Problem**: The built software isn't spawning any vehicles into the scene and traffic lights are not working.

+**Solution**: Transfer all assets, except for scripts, from this project to a new project.
+The scripts can be transferred only by creating a new script and then copying and pasting the old contents of that particular script.
+References will also have to be amended as they will be broken during the transfer.